 The tool aids long-term planning and climate adaptation goals of cities.
 It can be used, for example to:

 In Cork, the FloodAdapt tool has been set up to support the city council in their long-term flood risk management planning.
 This decision support system makes it easier to understand flood risk under different scenarios and test various adaptation options.
+The results can be used to inform adaptation pathways development.

 The tool can be used in the following Triple-A phases: